heremanasthakur/heremanasthakur/README.md

      this is a special GitHub feature that auto-displays the repo's README on your profile.

   2. Put this file as README.md inside that repo, at the root.
+     Also upload the separate "banner.svg" file to the ROOT of that same repo (same folder as README.md) — the banner image link depends on it being there.

   3. Pin these repos on your profile (Profile → Customize your pins):
      - Bayesian-EV-fault-diagnosis-dashboard-